Have you been wondering how to monetize a blog?

 That said don’t expect this to be a whopping amount, it takes a TON of traffic to make “good” money.

 However, this may be ideal for multi-author blogs with a lot of content and traffic but no informational products to offer.
 If your into building multiple niche-based blogs this may be THE strategy for you.

-You can either use a ad platform like Google Adsense (no minimum), MediaVine, (25,000 sessions/mo. min.), or AdThrive (100,000 pageviews/mo. min.), or you can work directly with advertisers to run their ads on your site.
+You can either use an ad platform like Google Adsense (no minimum), MediaVine, (25,000 sessions/mo. min.), or AdThrive (100,000 pageviews/mo. min.), or you can work directly with advertisers to run their ads on your site.

 In general the more traffic you have the more you’ll make from ad revenue.
-At a minimum you should aim for 25,000 sessions per month.
+At a minimum, you should aim for 25,000 sessions per month.

 On the downside many readers hate ads, and ad blockers are becoming more common, so I wouldn’t recommend bombarding readers with ads.
-Keep it tasteful and niche focused.
+Keep it tasteful and niche-focused.